Shadow in each Archetype

 With this, their ultimate goal is to leave a mark in the world where they get to be immortalized through the things that they seek to achieve.

-Genghis Khan, which literally translates as universal leader, is a perfect example for the ruler archetype.
-While there are a lot both famous and infamous leaders in human history, Genghis Khan will easily place as part of the top five.
+Genghis Khan, which literally translates as a universal leader, is a perfect example for the ruler archetype.
+While there are a lot both famous and infamous leaders in human history, Genghis Khan will easily place in the top five.

 Being famous for having multiple descendants, with studies suggesting that his genes stretch up to 1/200 men, he was definitely a supreme leader with a vision fit for the ruler archetype.

 Given a quick examination of his life, we will see that the started with a lowly tribe in the grasslands and eventually becoming an empire larger than Canada, United States, Mexico, Central America, and the Islands of the Caribbean combined.